Andonome/stories/effect_summaries.md

 Changes the size of a mass of air.
 Higher Potency can increase the pressure in the room, or create gusts of wind, as air expands.

 0. Air whips hair around, like a Raphaelite painting.
+Affected creatures lose 1 AP, minus thier Strength, and are pushed back for the same number of steps.
 1. Air mass the size of a person, making movement difficult.
+Affected creatures lose 3 AP, minus thier Strength, and are pushed back for the same number of steps.
 1. Air mass the size of a room, or a large tree, or a very large beast.
 Creates a gust of wind that can stagger lesser creatures, blow the (not locked or barred) door of the room open, or disperse fog.
+Affected creatures lose 5 AP, minus thier Strength, and are pushed back for the same number of steps.
 1. Air mass the size of a house, or a field, or a grand hall.
 Enough wind to knock anyone nearby off their feet.
+Affected creatures lose 7 AP, minus thier Strength, and are pushed back for the same number of steps.
 1. Air mass that fills an entire street, or most of the forest.
 Temporary wind speeds equal to a hurricane.
+Affected creatures lose 9 AP, minus thier Strength, and are pushed back for the same number of steps.

 ## Bonded